The questions should be how much melanoma can you pick off, and will picking at a melanoma make it spread?

 This deadliest of skin cancers doesn’t just grow on the skin surface, but below it.

-“It is the remaining portion in and below the surface of the skin that has the potential to spread, and do what melanoma tragically does so often, which is kill people,” continues Dr. Schultz.
+“It is the remaining portion in and below the surface of the skin that has the potential to spread, and do what melanoma tragically does so often, which is kill people,” says Neal Schultz, MD, a dermatologist with a private practice in the NYC area, and founder of dermTV.com.

 Well, if you go deep enough, says Dr. Schultz, you “may in fact remove the entire thing, and if it was only a ‘suspicious’ or abnormal, meaning (benign) precancerous mole, then that (precancerous) mole no longer has the ability to cause a melanoma, and the person has succeeded in permanently removing the threat of it becoming a melanoma.”